 5.)
 Hand over your camera at some point and get in a few shots.
 Make sure your kids and grandkids see that you were there too.
 You’re such an enormous part of their lives and their holiday celebrations, make sure your face is in your family’s photos.
 Don’t like having your picture taken?
 Read this warning from me, before it's too late.

 6.)
 Put your camera down and be in the moment.
 Remember we’re not striving for perfect pictures, we’re creating a time capsule of photographs that will one day mean the world to you and your family.
 Don’t obsess over getting the perfect shot or every shot, for that matter.
 Take a few photos, then put the camera down nearby and enjoy yourself.
 Pick it back up when a moment or detail catches your eye.

-If you found these tips to be helpful and you want to know more, be the first to receive details about my upcoming Camera Workshop for Moms, when they become available.
+If you found these tips to be helpful and you want to know more, contact me for more information.

 I will help train your eyes to become like little shutters and make you more confident in using your DSLR, or even your camera phone, so you can quickly execute that shot to remember when in the moment.

 Wishing you peace, joy, and all the best the holidays have to offer.
 May this season of giving and making memories with family bring you joy that lasts throughout the coming year.
 Good luck with your time capsules of photographs!
 Merry Christmas and Happy Holidays to you and yours!